blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Incite Greed (3rd)
 Casting time: 1 action
 Range: 30ft
-Components: V, S, M(A gem worth at least 50gp)
 Duration: Concentration, 1 minute
 All creatures of your choosing within range must succeed a wisdom save to avoid being charmed.
 While charmed, a creature uses their movement to safely